Moore's Law and the Falling Cost of Software

 Creativity Is Always Valuable

-If you solve expensive problems, you’ll have a moat.
+If you solve expensive problems that are difficult to solve, you’ll have a moat.
 And can charge monopolistic prices.

 Same as it ever was.
 Before AI and always will be.